jctanner/odh-security-2.0/docs/GATEWAY_DESIGN_DOC.md

 3.  **Authentication Layer:**
     *   **`kube-auth-proxy`:** Deployed as a central service, it will handle the `ext_authz` check from the Envoy-based gateway.
+    *   **TLS Security:** The `kube-auth-proxy` service will expose its `ext_authz` endpoint over TLS.
+This will be secured using OpenShift's serving certificate feature.
+The controller will add the `service.beta.openshift.io/serving-cert-secret-name` annotation to the `kube-auth-proxy` `Service`.
+The OpenShift service CA operator will then automatically generate a secret containing a signed TLS certificate and key, which will be mounted into the `kube-auth-proxy` pod.
     *   **Configuration:** The controller will manage the configuration of `kube-auth-proxy` based on the cluster's auth mode (OpenShift OAuth or OIDC).

 ### 2.2.
 Authentication Flow